jose-jaen/Projects/Data Analytics/README.md

-This file contains my Data Analytics projects, differing from the Data Science ones in the main focus: applied business problem-solving capacities with a data-centric perspective
+This folder contains my Data Analytics projects, differing from the rest in the main focus: Statistics rather than Machine Learning.